Medication Search - Onbrez Breezhaler

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Onbrez Breezhaler medication come in?
+What form(s) does Onbrez Breezhaler come in?

 Each clear, colourless, hard gelatin capsule for inhalation contains indacaterol maleate equivalent to 75 µg of indacaterol.
 It has a black product code "IDL 75" printed on one side of the capsule and a symbol on the other side.
 This medication comes with an inhalation device.
 Non-medicinal ingredients: lactose monohydrate; shell: gelatine.

-How should I use the Onbrez Breezhaler medication?
+How should I use Onbrez Breezhaler?

 The recommended adult dose of indacaterol is the contents of 1 capsule (75 µg) inhaled through the mouth with the provided inhalation device once a day at the same time every day.
 Continue using this medication even when you have no breathing problems or other symptoms of COPD.
 Only use this medication with the inhalation device contained within the same pack.
 Do not swallow the indacaterol capsules.
 Ask your pharmacist to demonstrate how to use the inhalation device.